bayfrontmedia/bones/docs/README.md

 Please the [README](../README.md#installation) for a list of official Bones projects.

-For manual installation instructions, see [bare installation](install/bare.md).
+For manual installation instructions, see [manual installation](install/manual.md).

 ## File structure